cstate/cstate/README.md

 `Severity`: If an issue is not resolved, it will have an applied severity.
 There are 3 levels of severity: `notice`, `disrupted`, and `down`.
 If there are multiple issues, the status page will take the appearance of the more drastic issue (such as `disrupted` instead of `notice`). *(required)*
 `Affected`.
 Add the items that were present in the config file which should alter the status of each individual system (component). *(array, required)*
 `Section`.
 This must be `issue`, so that Hugo treats it as one. *(required)*

-### Is there an admin panel or some easy way to change the state of each issue?

-If you use [Netlify](https://www.netlify.com), you can expect to see Netlify CMS integration very soon.
-Otherwise, you could fall back to [prose.io](http://prose.io) or something similar.

-### How do I make this work on GitHub Pages?

-Compile locally (using production instructions), commit changes, and push them out.
-Using [Netlify](https://www.netlify.com) is recommended as it simplifies the process.

-### My question was not answered!

-This part of the documentation still needs to finished.
-[Questions](https://github.com/mistermantas/cstate/issues) are more than welcome and you should get a pretty fast response as well.

 ## Contribute